 3. Trello - for visual planners

-Trello is a collaborative planner app that uses a kanban format to help you organize, manage, and visualize tasks and progress.
+Trello is a collaborative planning app that uses a Kanban format to help you organize, manage, and visualize tasks and progress.
 Trello is particularly useful when managing projects with lots of moving parts and several stakeholders.

 4. Google Tasks - for Google user planners

 Google Tasks is a mobile-first, bare-bones planner app for Google Workspace users that’s designed to help you create and manage a to-do list on the go.
 Google Tasks is particularly useful for coordinating to-do lists among heavy email users, as you can manage and create tasks right from Gmail.

 - Task creation: Create new tasks quickly, add due dates, and include additional details or notes.

 - Lists: Create multiple task lists to organize your to-dos based on different projects, priorities, or categories.

 - Subtasks: Allows you to break down complex tasks into smaller, more manageable subtasks.